OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/2_threats_through_use.md

 - The below control(s), each marked with a # and a short name in capitals

 #### #OBSCURECONFIDENCE
-(runtime datascience).
+(runtime data science).
 Obscure confidence: exclude indications of confidence in the output, or round confidence so it cannot be used for optimization.

 Links to standards:

   - Not covered yet in ISO/IEC standards

 #### #SMALLMODEL
-(development-time datascience).
+(development-time data science).
 Small model: overfitting can be prevented by keeping the model small so it is not able to store detail at the level of individual training set samples.

 Links to standards: